ibm-cloud-docs/cephaas/connect_vmware.md

     - By default, the appliance is configured with a firewall and therefore does not respond to ping (ICMP) requests.

-    - Initial login has a default password of IBMplug-in and requires the user to change the password before continuing.
+    - Initial login has a default password of `IBMplugin` and requires the user to change the password before continuing.

 ## Register the vSphere plug-in into vCenter.
 {: #register-plug-in}
 {: step}

-1. Log in to the vSphere plug-in appliance as root.
+1. Log in to the vSphere plug-in appliance as `root`.

 2. Register the vSphere plug-in with the vCenter instance or instances.